jjziets/Minecraft_Bedrock_Version_Auto_Update/README.md

 # Dockerized Minecraft Bedrock Server

-This project sets up a Dockerized Minecraft Bedrock server, allowing you to run a Minecraft server inside a Docker container.
+This project sets up a Dockerized Minecraft Bedrock server based on itzg/minecraft-bedrock-server:latest, allowing you to run a Minecraft server inside a Docker container.
 It includes a script to update the Docker image and recreate the server containers automatically when a new version of the image is available.

 ## Prerequisites